Below are frequently asked questions (FAQs) that cover a wide range of

 for Medicare covered services.
 Are we supposed to report data for those members?

-No. Medical eligibility and claims data are not to be reported for members who have
+Yes.
+Medical eligibility and claims data should be reported for members who have only supplemental coverage.

 What are the steps for submitting and processing files?